 Sugar and the microbiome

-The microbes that exist in our gut can interact with the immune system to help defend and protect the body.
-Certain populations create a barrier to stop damaging substances traveling along the digestive tract from moving between the outside world and our bloodstream.
+The microbes in our gut can interact with the immune system to help defend and protect the body.
+Specific populations create a barrier to stop damaging substances travelling along the digestive tract from moving between the outside world and our bloodstream.

 In an editorial published in Nutrients, researcher Reeta Satokari discusses sugar intake and the impact on microbial populations and their ability to produce and maintain this defensive barrier.
 She states, “A high sugar intake may stagger the balance of microbiota to have increased pro-inflammatory properties and decreased the capacity to regulate epithelial integrity and mucosal immunity.”

 Essentially, a high intake of added sugar and the ultra-processed foods they come in – typical of the Western diet – compromises beneficial populations of the microbiome, leaving us vulnerable to harmful substances that we are exposed to.
 Our gut lining is thin, and without the protective mucosal layer produced by beneficial microbes in the gut, stuff can seep into the bloodstream we don’t want there.
 This leads to inflammation.